These sweet potato muffins are moist, fluffy, and secretly healthy! Made in just one bowl, these muffins have no flour, oil, or eggs in them.

 - Baking powder.
 Gives the muffins the rise and fluffiness.

 - Cinnamon and nutmeg.
-To give a delicious warm flavor to the muffins, along with perfect with the sweet potato flavor!
+To give a delicious warm flavor to the muffins, and brings out the natural sweetness of the sweet potato.

 - Salt.
 To bring out the natural sweetness of the muffins.